Apply to the Paramedic Program

 Important Dates To Know

-• May 1, 2024 All online applications are due by midnight.
+• Nov.
+1, 2024 All online applications are due by midnight.
 Your TEAS score must also be submitted by midnight.

-• May 15-16, 2024 — Interview sessions (you will sign up for one, not both).
+• Nov.
+20 & 21, 2024 — Interview sessions (sign up for one, not both).
 Business casual attire.
-In-person at Napa Hall.
+In-person at Napa Hall, 3000 State University Drive, Sacramento CA 95819.

-• May 20, 2024 — Applicants will receive acceptance notification.
+• Nov.
+25, 2024 — Applicants will receive an acceptance notification.

-• July 15, 2024 — First day of instruction
+• Jan.
+22, 2025 — First day of instruction at the McClellan classroom

 Application Process

-Step One) Submit Your Application
+Step One: Submit Your Application

 Applications must be submitted by the deadline along with your TEAS score report and other required documents (view FAQs for more information).
 The required documents are: